-31 Commitments
+30 Commitments

-Particulars As at 31st March,2021 INR lacs As at 31st March,2020 INR lacs a.
-Estimated amount of contracts remaining to be executed on capital account (net of advances) and not provided for 63.67 65.27
+Particulars As at 31st March,2022 As at 1 31st March,2021 INR lacs INR lacs a.
+Estimated amount of contracts remaining to be executed on 56.14 63.67

+Estimated amount of contracts remaining to be executed on capital account (net of advances) and not provided for

-- b.
-The Company has other commitments, for purchases/service orders which are issued after considering requirements per operating cycle for purchase / sale of services, in the normal course of business. - c.
+The Company has other commitments, for purchases/service orders which are issued after considering requirements per operating cycle for purchase / sale of services, in

 The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses.